oracle-livelabs/database/create-tables-nosql-database/run-sample-application/run-sample-application.md

   Confirm that the command prints the installed version of Go.
   </if>
  <if type="Node.js">
+ The Node.js supports both JavaScript and TypeScript applications.

   1. Open the [Node.js Download](https://nodejs.org/en/) and download Node.js for your operating system.
 Ensure that Node Package Manager (npm) is installed along with Node.js.
   2. Install the node SDK for Oracle NoSQL Database.